-Through multi-sited ethnographic research including interviews with workers, clients, and industry actors, this project will map social stratification within these new forms of work, and will serve to build a foundation for engagement with a wide variety of stakeholders in future research and to project viable pathways of policy intervention.
+Through multi-sited ethnographic research, this project examines the experiences of workers on labor platforms and serves to build a foundation for engagement with a wide variety of stakeholders in future research and to project viable pathways of policy intervention.

-The fieldwork for this project targets what is at stake for low-wage workers across two segments of the on-demand economy: care and cleaning industry and ridehailing services, such as Uber and Lyft.
+The fieldwork for this project targets what is at stake for workers across two segments of the on-demand economy: care and cleaning industry and ridehailing services, such as Uber and Lyft.

 This project is funded by the Robert Wood Johnson Foundation and the W.K Kellogg Foundation.

 06.27.18 | report | Julia Ticona, Alexandra Mateescu, Alex Rosenblat

 Drawn from the experiences of U.S. ridehail, care, and cleaning platform workers, “Beyond Disruption” demonstrates how technology reshapes the future of labor.

 05.15.18 | New Media & Society | Julia Ticona, Alexandra Mateescu

 Data & Society Postdoctoral Scholar Julia Ticona and Research Analyst Alexandra Mateescu investigate the consequences of “visibility” in carework apps.
 “Based on a discourse analysis of carework platforms and...

 03.07.17 | Columbia Law Review | Ryan Calo, Alex Rosenblat